 in the case of a BEGA, 1.2.1.4 the owner/operator of the Distribution System accepting the related Gate 2 Offer.]

-1.2.2 The parties agree that until the [Gate 2 Date], the provisions of this Construction Agreement (other than this Clause 1.2) and the [Bilateral Connection Agreement] [Bilateral Embedded Generation Agreement] shall have no effect.
+1.2.2 The parties agree that until the [Gate 2 Date], the rights and obligations of each party pursuant to this Construction Agreement (other than this Clause 1.2) and in the [Bilateral Connection Agreement] [Bilateral Embedded Generation Agreement] shall be suspended.

-1.2.3 The parties further agree that the information provided for the purposes of this Gate 1 Agreement [ and set out in the relevant Appendices to this Construction Agreement and the [Bilateral Connection Agreement] [Bilateral Embedded Generation Agreement] being a proposed [Connection Site] [Site of Connection] are indicative only prior to the [Gate 2 Offer] and shall not be binding on the parties or confer any commitment to these by The Company and any reliance on them for any purpose prior to the Gate 2 Date is at the User’s risk.
+1.2.3 The parties further agree that the information provided for the purposes of this Gate 1 Agreement [ and set out in [Appendix [O] to this Construction Agreement being a proposed [Connection Site] [Site of Connection] are indicative only prior to the [Gate 2 Offer] and shall not be binding on the parties or confer any commitment to these by The Company and any reliance on them for any purpose prior to the Gate 2 Date is at the User’s risk.

 1.2.4 At any time prior to the Gate 2 Date, the User shall have the right to terminate this Connection Agreement by written notice to The Company without any liability for any [Cancellation Charge][Final Sums].
 This right to terminate shall expire with effect from the Gate 2 Date.